richafnu/Viva/Viva/glint/setup/copilot-managers.md

 |Browse ready-to-use prompts| Prompt guide proactively suggests questions to get you started on data exploration.|
 |Experiment writing your own prompts|Try writing your own prompts on different topics, items, and demographic groups.
 If a prompt doesn’t work right away, rephrase it.
 |Bundle requests into a single prompt|Follow-up questions aren’t currently supported.
 Instead, ask multi-step prompts, including your anticipated follow-up question.
-|Keep queries to Viva Glint data|Copilot in Viva Glint doesn’t access data beyond what is in your dashboard.
+|Keep queries to Glint data|Copilot in Viva Glint doesn’t access data beyond what is in your dashboard.
 |Be specific on your prompt wording|The more detailed your prompt, the more likely Copilot in Viva Glint accurately interprets the intent.

 > [!IMPORTANT]